mayank0403/DotFiles/README.md

 6. installxmonad.sh: This script will install xmonad on your linux environment with the default basic config.
 Copy .xsession file to ~/ directory to autoload the wallpaper each time.

+7. config.fish: This is fish config file.
+Put this in ~/.config/fish/.

 To use xmonad with xmobar (status bar):
 1. Install xmobar using `apt install xmobar`
 2. Go to xmonadplusbar directory